About

 Pianist Eden Chen has appeared in concert halls worldwide, “enthralling audiences with fluid performances and fingers that dance upon, rather than play, the piano” (Leeds Living).
 Recognized internationally by classical music’s premier institutions, Eden focuses his distinguished musicianship on synthesizing unexpected wonder from the scattered cultural influences of today’s multipolar world.

 Eden’s creative work is championed by exemplary institutions and mentors.
 Under Hung-Kuan Chen, Eden earned both Master and Bachelor of Music degrees from The Juilliard School, graduating with the Juilliard Career Advancement Fellowship, its largest Commencement prize.
-He is an alum of the Lang Lang International Music Foundation and has been guest artist at the Leeds International Piano Competition’s Festival, Banff Centre for Arts and Creativity, and the Grammy Salute to Classical.
-Eden was featured by NPR’s Tiny Desk Concerts, Isabel Leonard and Pianist Magazine.
-His notable collaborations include recording with Lang Lang for Deutsche Grammophon and performing with him at JBLFest, The City of Shenzhen’s Exposition in New York, and the Swiss Alps Classics series in Andermatt.
+This accolade is joined by past achievements as sole winner of the 2024 Respighi Prize in Performance, National YoungArts winner, Jack Kent Cooke Young Artist and finalist at the 2024 ArsClassica International Competition and 2023 New York Concert Artists International Auditions.
+He is an alum of the Lang Lang International Music Foundation and has been guest artist at the Leeds International Piano Competition’s Festival, the Banff Centre, and the Grammy Salute to Classical.
+He was featured by NPR’s Tiny Desk Concerts, Isabel Leonard and Pianist Magazine.
+Eden’s notable collaborations include recording with Lang Lang for Deutsche Grammophon and performing with him at JBLFest, The City of Shenzhen’s Exposition in New York, and the Swiss Alps Classics series in Andermatt.

 Eden’s projects draw on his deep love for all human culture, combining its fragments to renew creativity and curiosity for a richer life in his audiences.
-His upcoming album, "Second Chance Stars”, is inspired by science fiction film Solaris and explores memory through Ravel's Le Tombeau de Couperin and original Ryuichi Sakamoto arrangements.
+His upcoming album is inspired by science fiction film Solaris and explores memory through Ravel's Le Tombeau de Couperin and original Ryuichi Sakamoto arrangements.
 Eden curated 5 poems by Bert Meyers for the songs “Lullaby” and “Signature” by pianist/composer A Bu, shining light on human agency and the resilience of nature in the face of technological upheaval and feelings of inevitable decay.
 He premiered these songs with pianist/soprano Chelsea Guo at Merkin Hall and Kennedy Center for the Performing Arts.
-In “Paradise Lost,” Eden wove Milton’s mythic epic with Liszt’s Sonata and surrealist art by Pablo Auladell, invigorating the story of the Fall of Man with cinematic depth that spans diabolical despair and ecstatic hope.
+In “Paradise Lost,” Eden wove the mythic epic with Liszt’s Sonata and surrealist art by Pablo Auladell, invigorating the story of the Fall of Man with cinematic depth that spans diabolical despair and ecstatic hope.